 According to the 2019 US Census, 27.2% of Marion County's population identifies as Hispanic or Latinx.
-COVID-19 data from Marion County's Data Dashboard as of 11/2/2020 shows that Hispanic or Latinx identifying individuals have cumulatively contracted COVID-19 at a rate x3.4 higher than non-Hispanic or Latinx individuals.
+COVID-19 data from Marion County's Data Dashboard as of 12/21/2020 shows that Hispanic or Latinx identifying individuals have cumulatively contracted COVID-19 at a rate x 3.3 higher than non-Hispanic or Latinx individuals.
 This disproportionate burden of disease has prompted increased local collaboration with Latinx leaders and messaging to the Latinx community than had existed before the COVID-19 pandemic.
 However, even with increased messaging of prevention, testing, resource availability, and collaboration with local Latinx leaders, the disease burden remains higher among this population.

-Therefore, the Marion County COVID-19 Health Liaison team conducted a Community Readiness Assessment among various key community partners to better understand the COVID-19 disparity.
+Therefore, the Marion County COVID-19 Health Liaison team conducted a Community Readiness Assessment and strategic planning workshops among various key community partners, leaders, and community members to better understand the COVID-19 disparity.
 The evidence-based Community Readiness Model - developed by the Tri-Ethnic Center for Prevention Research at Colorado State University - was used because it integrates a community's culture, resources, and level of readiness to more effectively address the issue.
 It allows communities to define issues and strategies in their own context, with the ultimate goal of increasing community capacity for prevention and intervention.
-It is also measurable and multi-dimensional, allowing Marion County and its community partners to develop strategies and interventions aimed at decreasing COVID-19 transmission over time.
+It is also measurable and multi-dimensional, allowing Marion County and its community to develop strategies and interventions aimed at decreasing COVID-19 transmission over time.

-Responses to the Community Readiness Assessment are from the perspective of key respondents who represent various segments of the Latinx community.
+Responses to the Community Readiness Assessment and strategic planning workshops are from the perspective of key respondents who represent various segments of the Latinx community.
 Discrepancies among key respondent answers may exist.
 The purpose of the assessment is to create a combined average of these responses for a full, accurate level of readiness for community change.
+It will then inform strategic planning workshops to create intervention strategies to increase community readiness.